LeCAR-Lab/dial-mpc/README.md

 For state estimation, this proof-of-concept work requires external localization module to get base **position** and **velocity**.

+The following plugins are built-in:

+- ROS2 odometry message
+- Vicon motion capture system

-Support for ROS2 odometry message is built-in.
+#### Option 1: ROS2 odometry message

+Configure `odom_topic` in the YAML file.
 You are responsible for publishing this message at at least 50 Hz and ideally over 100 Hz.
 We provide an odometry publisher for Vicon motion capture system in [`vicon_interface`](https://github.com/LeCAR-Lab/vicon_interface).

+> [!CAUTION]
+> All velocities in ROS2 odometry message **must** be in **body frame** of the base to conform to [ROS odometry message definition](https://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html), although in the end they are converted to world frame in DIAL-MPC.

+#### Option 2: Vicon (no ROS2 required)

+1. `pip install pyvicon-datastream`
+2. Change `localization_plugin` to `vicon_shm_plugin` in the YAML file.
+3. Configure `vicon_tracker_ip`, `vicon_object_name`, and `vicon_z_offset` in the YAML file.

+#### Option 3: Bring Your Own Plugin

-We provide a simple ABI for custom localization modules, and you need to implement this in a python file in your workspace, should you consider not using ROS2 odometry.
+We provide a simple ABI for custom localization modules, and you need to implement this in a python file in your workspace, should you consider not using the built-in plugins.

 ```python
 import numpy as np